Chinese Porcelain

 The Rise of Jingdezhen

 In the Yuan dynasty, when China was under Mongol rule, underglaze blue porcelain replaced celadon as the most favored export ceramics.
-This shifted the importance of exporting kilns to Jingdezhen*, where the blue and white wares were produced.
-It became the major porcelain production center.
+This shifted the importance of exporting kilns to Jingdezhen*, where the blue and white wares were at the time produced.
+Jingdezhen thus became the major porcelain production center.

-Only the Longquan kiln system continued to flourish for some time, paradoxically, due to increased export orders received for celadon.
-This was possibly due to the fact that other celadon kilns had ceased production by then.
+Only the Longquan kiln system continued to flourish for some time in the Ming dynasty, paradoxically, due to increased export orders received for celadon when other celadon kilns had ceased production.

 The time of the great kiln systems** of the Song and Yuan dynasties was over.